Tecumsay Roberts: Career

 In Roberts' early career, he fronted a band named Liberian Dream, and circulated performances between Monrovia, Freetown, and Abidjan.
 The first album he recorded was entitled Gettin' It On.
 Roberts also recorded the theme song for the 1979 Organisation of African Unity conference in Monrovia.
 Roberts had also performed in London with another band he led named Boombaya.
-Roberts' original style was a fusion of Caribbean of African and Caribbean music, dubbed "Afrolypso".
+Roberts' original style was a fusion of African and Caribbean music, dubbed "Afrolypso".
 This style was prominent in his single, Comin' Home.
 Roberts also performed pop music.
 Roberts' popularity in Liberia, as stated by writer Stephanie Horton, was comparable to that of Michael Jackson's.

 In Monrovia, Roberts met an American promoter for the label Bamboo Records, who invited him to perform in the United States.
 Roberts made his debut performance in the country in June 1986 at the Apollo Theater.
-There, he performed in a ten member Ozinga, among him the son of famous Sierra Leone musician, S. E. Rogie.
+There, he performed in a ten-member Ozinga, among him the son of famous Sierra Leone musician, S. E. Rogie.
 Although he was performing among more veteran performers, such as Ras Michael, Gary Stewart of West Africa described Roberts as "the main attraction."
 Roberts sung and danced during the event.
 During his American debut, he performed a cover of the Orchestra Makassy song, Mambo Bado.
 Roberts also performed Woman is Smarter.
 The event ended with Roberts and Michael together performing Bob Marley's Lively Up Yourself.
 Upon returning to Liberia, Roberts debuted the song Ma Susu.